Polestar 2: BST edition 270 / 230

 Launched in March 2023, the BST edition 230 is similar to the BST edition 270 introduced in June 2022, with changes including different colors and the grille insert coming from the facelifted Polestar 2.

-Technical upgrades include a suspension lowered by 25 mm, specially designed Öhlins manually adjusted dampers, stiffened springs, bespoke Pirelli P ZERO tires, and improved performance, with the two electric motors having been tuned to produce a combined output of 470 hp.
+Technical upgrades include a suspension lowered by 25 mm, specially designed Öhlins manually adjusted dampers, stiffened springs, bespoke Pirelli P ZERO tires, and improved performance, with the two electric motors having been tuned to produce a combined output of 470 hp and 502 lbft of torque.

 Safety

 The Polestar 2 is designed to protect the battery pack during an impact and automatically disconnect it after a collision.
 On both front ends a SPOC (Severe Partial Overlap Crash) block is attached to mitigate the crash forces and prevent any material entering the occupant compartment.
 The Polestar 2 also features a centre airbag to protect from far-side impacts.

 A seatbelt reminder system is fitted as standard equipment to the front and rear seats.

 A driver-monitoring system monitors steering inputs and warns the driver if it detects those which are characteristic of drowsy driving.

 A speed assistance system is fitted as standard.
 The speed limitation information system did not meet Euro NCAP's requirements.

 The speed limiter can be set manually, and points were awarded for that part of the speed assistance system.

 A lane assistance system gently steers the car if it is drifting out of lane and also intervenes more aggressively in some critical situations.

 In tests of its reaction to other vehicles, the AEB system performed well, with collisions avoided in almost all test situations.